justinethier/keyva/lsm/Readme.md

 This project uses an LSM tree to store data in terms of key/value pairs.
 Keys may be any UTF-8 encoded string and each value is a sequence of bytes.

-This document provides an overview of how LSM trees work (both in the context of this project and in general)
+This document provides an overview of how LSM trees work.
+Both in the context of this project and in general)

 # High-Level Design

 ![data struct](../docs/images/lsm-data-struct.png "data struct")

-At a high level, data is always added to an LSM tree using sequential writes.
-Data is only written to disk using append operations.
+Data is always added to an LSM tree using sequential writes.
+That is, data is only written to disk using append operations.
 This allows fast write operations but does require subsequent compaction to free extra records written when a key is updated or deleted.

 When data is added to the LSM tree it is written to two different places.